jkozlovvski/CI-rust/README.md

 As the components are complementary to each other (via communicating) it's tough to make distinction into two separate parts, but if I were to I would do it like that:

 1st part: Implementing observer and dispatcher
-2nd part: Implementing test-runner and tests
+2nd part: Implementing test-runner and tests (and CI-runner to run all services at once)

 ## Libraries
-serde,
+serde, log

 ## Potential todo's and refactors left from part 1:
+- use tokio in the dispatcher service instead of periodically checking
+- use `clap` for command line parsing
+- make erros more robust using `anyhow` and `thiserror`
+- (?) potentially change structure of project
+- (?) move all variables to local envs instead of parsing them command line

 ## How to run the certain binaries
 First change local_envs file to appropriate paths on your machine, then source local_envs, then you can run specified binary in this manner: